-4. it details changes to the law about placement of a child who is a victim of trafficking it requires a child placing agency to hold an appropriate child-care services license to provide services to victims of trafficking

-5. it expands the conditions under which an authorized representative of DFPS and others may take possession of a child without a court order if they believe the victim is of a trafficking 3. it requires a verified secure agency foster home or secure agency foster group home to provide certain screening, mental health, and counseling services
+- 4. it details changes to the law about placement of a child who is a victim of trafficking - 5. it expands the conditions under which an authorized representative of DFPS and others may take possession of a child without a court order if they believe the victim is of a trafficking - 6. it identifies exceptions for a court to require the return of the child

-6. it identifies exceptions for a court to require the return of the child House Bill 188 by Rep. Senfronia Thompson (D-Houston) continues the Human Trafficking Prevention Task Force.
+House Bill 188 by Rep. Senfronia Thompson (D-Houston) continues the Human Trafficking Prevention Task Force.
 It is an effort to create a statewide partnership between law enforcement agencies, nongovernmental organizations, legal representatives, and state agencies that are fighting against the crime of human trafficking.